 This is the finest dining experience you will find in the park, but guests are still welcome to wear casual attire (you are dining in a hiker’s paradise after all).

-The Ptarmigan Dining Room boasts numerous farm-to-table menu items that allow you to taste authentic regional cuisine including fruits, vegetables, meats, and other products.
+The Ptarmigan Dining Room boasts numerous farm-to-table menu items that allow you to taste authentic regional cuisine including fruits, vegetables, meats, and other products, and includes two buffet options for breakfast.

 It is not possible to make reservations here, but you can line up outside the dining room before it opens for dinner at 5 pm to make sure that you get a table by the windows.